cseanburns/electronic_resource_mgmt/src/14-evaluation-statistics.md

 We've discussed problems
 with defining terms, and
-we have learned that a lot of
+we have learned that much
 effort has been expended
 into standardizing them.
 We have also seen that the